NSO-developer/nso-gitbook/onf-tapi_rc/README-ned-settings.md

   configured to 'none'.

-    - client certificate <Base64 binary>
+    - mtls client certificate <Base64 binary>

       Configure a certificate to be used by the NED in a mutual TLS (mTLS) setup.
 This certificate will be used for identifying the NED by the device.